StuartSmith/Raspberry-Pi-Control-Sg90-Servo-Example/README.md

 # RaspberryPi-Control-SG90-Example
 <p>
-This project is how to control an SG90 servo from a respberry pi using Windows 10 IOT core.
+How to control an SG90 servo from a respberry pi using Windows 10 IOT core.

 </p>
 <p>